vedi/cocos2dx-store/README.md

 Since Cocos2d-x doesn't support exceptions, we use a different method to catch and work with exceptions on the native side.
 All functions that raise an exception on the native side have an additional *CCError*** parameter to them.
 In order to know if an exception was raised, send a reference to *CCError** to the function, and inspect it after running.

-For example, if I want to purchase an item with the ItemID `huge_sword`, and check if all went well after the purchase, I would call `CCStoreController::buyItem()`, like this:
+For example, if I want to purchase an item with the ItemID `huge_sword`, and check if all went well after the purchase, I would call `CCSoomlaStore::buyItem()`, like this:

 ```c++
 soomla::CCError *err;